-Okay, so I might have actually missed the trick-or-treating boat for a lot of you with my poor timing on this project, but our model was too cute not to post so I decided to anyways!
+So I might have actually missed the trick-or-treating boat for a lot of you with my poor timing on this project.
+But our model was too cute not to post so I decided to anyways!

 Besides, there is always next year if you’re the kind of parent that likes to DIY any time before the night before something is due… I can’t say that I’ll always be that prepared.
 So far my track record is really against me on that one.

 For those of you that are ready to cram in one last Halloween craft for your kids’ sake, then this DIY Pumpkin Halloween Bucket has your name all over it.